Javran/jackpot/docs/README.md

 For now this directory serves as internal documents addressing various bits of the implementation details.

+## Major parsing rounds

+A parsing round is conceptually a complete scan of input stream, whether stream elements are bytes, escaped characters or tokens.

+Keep that in mind however that we don't necessarily need to keep the complete stream of data available - one round might produce some data, which are then immediately consumed by next round.

+### Preprocessing

+This round performs `String`-based transformation to be compliation with "3.2.
+Lexical Translations".
+In particular,
+we performs Unicode Escape and Normalizes LineTerminators to `\n`, and Removes the optional ASCII `SUB` character, which is allowed at the end of input stream.

+### Lexer Execution

+This round performs lexical analysis via Alex-generated lexer code, regular expressions are recognized from this round, which in turn triggers `AlexAction` to produce tokens.

+### (Planned) Literal Bound Check

+This round rules out numeric literals that does not fit into their intended types.

 ## `Lexer.x` accepts a wider range of input that language itself

 This decision is intentional - we want the lexer to have a quick pass and